The Holy Spirit or my conscience?

 (LISTEN TO AUDIO VERSION)

-Eternal life is an important subject today just as it was during the days of Jesus Christ’s physical presence on earth.
+Eternal life is an important subject today, just as it was during the physical presence days of Jesus Christ on earth.

 On different occasions, Jesus was asked the same question on how to inherit eternal life by a rich young ruler (Luke 18:18) and a conniving lawyer (Luke 10:25).

-In John chapter 5, Jesus exposes the unbelieving Jews when He tells it to their face “You study the Scriptures diligently because you think that in them you have eternal life” -(John 5:39.
+In John chapter 5, Jesus exposes the unbelieving Jews when He tells them, “You study the Scriptures diligently because you think that in them you have eternal life” -(John 5:39.

-Faith or belief in Jesus Christ saves you and also activates your new life in Christ –(Ephesians 2:8, John 14:6).
-Jesus came to seek and save the lost and your salvation package from God includes eternal life.
+Faith or belief in Jesus Christ saves you and activates your new life in Christ (Ephesians 2:8, John 14:6).
+Jesus came to seek and save the lost, and your salvation package from God includes eternal life.

 I want you to know that faith in Jesus Christ is and remains the only genuine path to eternal life!
 This is how John puts it: “God has given us eternal life, and this life is in His Son.
 Whoever has the Son has life; whoever does not have the Son of God does not have life” (1 John 5:11-12 )